thedevsaddam/govalidator/README.md

 ### Contribution
 There are many tasks that need to be done.
 I have tried to make a minimal setup, need more code refactoring, review, bug fixing and adding features.
 If you are interested to make the package better please send pull requests.
-Though I am working on another solution, do not use it in production.

 ### Roadmap
 * Validate array, map, slice